Roksnet/Python-json-adapter-sqla/README.rst

    Route names must be mapped to route URLs in routes.py.

 #.
 Create service description file (OpenAPI Specification).
-   Example service description file is static/openapi.yaml.
+   Example service description file is static/persondata.yaml.
-   Technically, the service description file is not required for running the server, but it is useful for programmers (and code generators) who will develop clients that are using your services and need to know the structure of service input and output messages.
+   The service description file is useful for programmers (and code generators) who will develop clients that are using your services and need to know the structure of service input and output messages.
+   In terms of the security server, each service must have its own description file, but a service may include several endpoints.
+   For each endpoint, description file contains a path description.

 #.
 Write client code.
 The demo project contains demo client code in client.py.
    To develop client of a service of some other service provider, you need to know the input and output parameters of the service.